aarnphm/tinymorph/docs/content/glossary.md

 ## transformers

-A multi-layer perception (MLP) archiecture built on top of a multi-head attention mechanism [@vaswani2023attentionneed] to signal high entropy tokens to be amplified and less important tokens to be diminished.
+A multi-layer perception (MLP) architecture built on top of a multi-head attention mechanism [@vaswani2023attentionneed] to signal high entropy tokens to be amplified and less important tokens to be diminished.

 ## low-rank adapters